 5. Death Benefits

 In the unfortunate circumstance when a worker dies in a work-related accident, a lump sum death benefit to the estate of the deceased worker may be paid.
 The amount of the death benefit depends on several factors including state law and the number of dependents the deceased worker had.
-A set amount for burial expenses for the deceased worker may also be paid.
+A set amount of burial expenses for the deceased worker may also be paid.
 In some cases, the worker may have had medical treatment after the work-related accident, but later died.
 In those cases, the medical expenses prior to the worker’s death are also generally covered by Workers’ Compensation insurance.
 Permanent Partial Disability or PPD Permanent partial disability (PPD) benefits may be available for a permanent loss of functional use of a body part.
 Permanent Total Disability or PTD Workers’ Compensation insurance may also pay permanent total disability (PTD) benefits when the injury has:

 1. Reached maximum medical improvement,